 Who Is Gwen Stefani?

-Born in Fullerton, California, on October 3, 1969, Gwen Stefani first gained popularity in the 1990s as the lead singer of No Doubt.
+Singer-songwriter Gwen Stefani first gained popularity in the 1990s as the lead singer of No Doubt.
 She went on to have a highly successful solo career and launch her own clothing line, L.A.M.B.
 After parting ways with her No Doubt bandmates in the early 2000s to begin a solo career, Stefani reunited with the band in 2012.
 The pop icon continued as a successful solo artist and made her debut as a coach for the seventh season of NBC's The Voice in September 2014.

 Early Life and Formation of No Doubt